aliyun/alibabacloud-ack-mcp-server/DESIGN.md

     negative_prompt: Optional[str] = Field(default=None),
     # ... other parameters
 ) -> McpImageGenerationResponse:
-    """Generate an image using Amazon Nova Canvas with text prompt."""
+    """Generate an image using Aliyun TongYiWanXiang with text prompt."""

     # ... implementation
 ```